yunli2024/CS307_DATABASE_Project_1_25FALL/report/Report of Task 3.md

-### **Report of Task 3**
+# **Report of Task 3**

-> draft 1024 liyunzang@SUSTech
+> draft 1024 liyunzang
+>
+> update 1114
+>
+> update advanced part 1115

-In this task, I implemented a Java program to import data from CSV files into the database designed in Task 2.
+​	In this task, I implemented a Java program to import data from CSV files into the database designed in Task 2.

 ### **Prerequisites**